japari-8/japari-8/README.md

 * 🌍  I'm based in Tampa
 * ✉️  You can contact me at [japari6@wgu.edu](mailto:japari6@wgu.edu)
-* 🧠  I'm currently learning how to install and use SDKs
+* 🧠  I'm currently learning how to develop a fullstack mobile app
 * 👥  I'm looking to collaborate on Projects

 <p align="left">